AndrewC19/covasim_case_study/README.md

 #### Error vs. simulations data:
-We apply the CTF to increasingly smaller subsets of the full observational data set (`data/observational_data.csv`) and record the error in terms of the root-mean-square deviation (RMSD) and two measures of rank correlation (Spearman's rho and Kendall's tau).
+We apply the CTF to increasingly smaller subsets of the full observational data set (`data/observational_data.csv`) and record the error in terms of the root-mean-square deviation (RMSD) and root-mean-square percentage error (RMSPE), as well as two measures of rank correlation (Spearman's rho and Kendall's tau).
 This is achieved by running the following python command:
 ```
 python scripts/python/covasim_case_study.py --seed $1